Bob Bicknell

-Robert Bicknell (born November 13, 1969) is an American football coach and former player who currently serves as a senior offensive assistant for the Las Vegas Raiders of the National Football League (NFL).
+Robert Bicknell (born November 13, 1969) is an American football coach and former player who was most recently a senior offensive assistant for the Las Vegas Raiders of the National Football League (NFL).
 He recently was the tight ends coach for the New England Patriots.
 He also previously served as the senior offensive assistant for the New Orleans Saints from 2022 to 2023 and as the wide receivers coach for the Cincinnati Bengals from 2018 to 2020.
 Bicknell is the son of former Boston College head coach Jack Bicknell and the younger brother of Jack Bicknell, Jr., the current assistant offensive line coach for Wisconsin.

 Playing career

 Bicknell played college football at Boston College, where he was a two-year letterman at tight end from 1989 to 1990.

 Coaching career

 Boston College

 Bicknell began his coaching career at his alma mater Boston College where he would go in to coach safeties in 1993, running backs in 1994 and linebackers in 1995–1997.